 - Abnormal enlargement of the mammary glands in males

 Untreated, or poorly treated hypothyroidism may cause serious complications for pregnancy, in both the mother and the baby.
-Because Hashimoto’s thyroditis may lead to hypothyroidism, these risks for complications fall under that thyroid problem as well.
+Because Hashimoto’s thyroiditis may lead to hypothyroidism, these risks for complications fall under that thyroid problem as well.
+(Office of Women’s Health at the U.S. Department of Health a& Human Services).

 Complications for the mother: